[+] Help us improve

-Serving the National Road Tourist
+National Road Tourists

 The National Road had long been a major transportation route across Ohio.
 With the introduction of the automobile in the early 1900s, the National Road once again became an important route from here to there, with the exception that it was now used for vacation travel.
 In the early days of the National Road, the pike was used mostly to move people immigrating from the east into Ohio and the states west.
 During this time tolls were collected for using the road and a series of toll-houses were built every 20 miles or so.

-When the automobile became popular, it was decided that the tolls were no longer needed and the pike became a national highway.
 Auto tourists became a new phenomenon.
 Auto tourists would take off on cross-country trips and sleep in farmer's fields or tents.
 In the 1910s and 20s, tourist camps sprang up along the National Road.
 These private camps provided a place for the auto tourist to stop for the night.
 These camp grounds provided not only a safe place to stay, but many had running water and toilet facilities, a big step up from sleeping in a corn field.

 Providing shelter for auto tourists